 7. War memorial

-This small memorial was built in 1920 by the South Devon Granite Company, and dedicated in the same year.
-See www.waymarking.com/waymarks/WM1YDZ
+This small granite memorial, commissioned by the people of Brentor, was built in 1920 by the South Devon Granite Company, and dedicated in the same year.

 The view from the war memorial site down to Christ Church has remained virtually unchanged over the past 150 years.

 A loose collection of four farms and several cottages makes up the hamlet of South Brentor, which lies to the south east of Brent Tor.
 Brinsabatch is the only remaining working farm, and its residents still retain the right to be buried in the small graveyard at the church of St Michael De Rupe.

 This small collection of farms and cottages deep in the Lyd Valley formed the only settlement in the original parish of Brentor.
 A ‘Bible Christian’ Chapel (Providence Chapel) was opened nearby at Broad Park, Coryton in 1868.
 It became a Methodist Chapel in 1907.
 It was closed in 1979 and was demolished to its foundations in the early twenty first century although the graveyard still remains.